jnnorthway/led-display/README.md

 ## Installation

-For hardware, follow the overview on https://www.youtube.com/@CoastTimesDayOff
+For hardware, follow the overview on <a href=CoastTimesDayOff>https://youtu.be/gMdUrHJoeEA</a>

 For software setup, install an OS such as Rasbian Lite to your Raspberry Pi.